shiyashalmali/RentLedger/README.md

     - Tenants can view payment history and report complaints.
     - Owners can manage buildings, view payment statuses, and track overdue rent.

-Project Structure

-- src/ - Contains the source code.
-- resources/ - Contains the SQL scripts and other resources.
-- README.md - Project documentation.

 Technologies Used

 - Java: Core language for development.